 As I’ve heard, there are so many famous Samgyetang restaurants in Seoul.
 It’s on my wishlist, so when I make it to that city – I’ll do my own tastings and report back in with a future article.

 The Chinese love soup and are very well known for their medicinal herb soups.
 There are so many varieties and they actually use it as medicine.

 The name of ginseng chicken soup in Cantonese is translated as yan sum gai tong.

 Slowly cook the chicken with ginseng and if you want, add only a few other ingredients or nothing else in order to remain a purist.
+Make sure to use ingredients of the highest quality.
 The soup is basically a low-fat food.
 After cooking you can refrigerate the soup to skim off any layer of congealed fat from the top.

 Have a side bowl of rice and slip some in the soup for an extra boost.
 This is healing at its finest.